Barack Obama 2008 presidential campaign: Technology

 Obama was particularly noted for his use of the Internet to rally supporters and make his policies known.
 He is the first U.S. president to have effectively used the internet and social media for successful political outcomes.
-His successful presidential campaign raised the bar and are now presidential standards.

 "The integration of technology into the process of field organizing … is the success of the Obama campaign," says Sanford Dickert, who worked as John Kerry's chief technology officer for the 2004 campaign.
 "But the use of technology was not the end-all and be-all in this cycle.
 Technology has been a partner, an enabler for the Obama campaign, bringing the efficiencies of the internet into the real-world problems of organizing people in a distributed, trusted fashion."

 Obama's campaign was further strengthened by his opponent John McCain's comparatively limited use of the Internet.
 McCain did not have the organization of Obama's campaign, nor did he spend a comparable amount of money on this portion of the campaign.
 Both opportune timing and usage of online campaigning gave Obama significant advantage over McCain.